MelissaKt/i-bots_soccer/Software/README.md

 # Software

 To programm our Robots we used Arduino.
-Our libraries and code can be found here.
+Our libraries can be found here .